cpske/ISP/code-quality/index.md

 ## Tips from "*Practices of an Agile Developer*"

-Many Tips in the book relate to code quality -- they must think it's important!
+Many Tips in the book relate to code quality -- the authors must think it's important!

+## Exercise

-Exercise: create a list of Tips related to code quality and give an example of each one.
+Create a list of the Tips from PAD related to code quality and give an example of each one.

+[Quick References](../resources/PAD-quickref.pdf) from *Practices of an Agile Developer*